 - Will it enrich your life?

-- Reduce – Let go of things that you don’t need in your life.
+Let go of things that you don’t need in your life.
 Declutter.
 Take a week or more to assess the things you have.
-If you found yourself with excess stuff, you may donate it or give it to someone you know might need it.
+If you found yourself with excess stuff, you may donate it or give it to someone you know who might need it.

-- Upcycle – Use your creative juices to turn some of your belongings into another item.
+Use your creative juices to turn some of your belongings into another item.
 As an example, instead of purchasing an organizer for the cables of your devices, make use of toilet paper rolls or shoe boxes.
 Plastic bottles can be a good substitute for plant pots.

-- Purchase high quality products – Admit it or not, we’re all a fan of cheap products that has a short lifespan.
-Instead of resorting to cheap items with its quality that is most likely compromised, always opt for high quality items even if it can be quite expensive.
+Admit it or not, we’re all a fan of cheap products that has a short lifespan.
+Actually, we are more concerned about product prices than the quality and lifespan they present.
+However, instead of resorting to cheap items with compromised qualities, always opt for high-quality items even if it can be quite expensive.

 Not to generalize, but usually expensive products are definitely made from superb materials that ensure longevity.
 Live by the principle of “Buy It Once, Use it For a Lifetime”.

 It takes a lot of practice and discipline to become a minimalist and live a zero-waste lifestyle.
 Always ask yourself, what should be enough for me?
 Practice decluttering instead of dwelling on unimportant things and avoid items that you know as “something you might need later on”.
 Living a simple, clutter-free life would not only help save the environment but also guides you to become an organized and wiser person.